Klubas/yeelight-controller-api/README.md

 # YeelightHub API

 This repo contains the yeelight-controller-api.

-With it you can (theoretically, I just have one) view and control all yeelight bulbs in your network.
+With this you can get and control all yeelight bulbs in your network.

-#### Start server locally:
+### Start server locally:

     gunicorn --bind <hostname>:<port> wsgi:app